 How to Access the Internet

 Having an internet connection is the first step to signing on at home.
-To establish this connection, you’ll need to schedule an installation and sign a contract for the service, both of which can be done through your local providers.
+To establish a connection, you’ll need to schedule an installation and sign a contract for the service, both of which can be done through your local providers.

-Here is a small sample of what can be done through the Internet:
+Here is a small sample of what can be done through the internet: